 The Maritime Community: At the Forefront of Sanctions Policing

-While the maritime sector has always been a focal point of trade sanctions, since 2018, the Trump Administration has increasingly focused on the maritime sector in policing its “maximum pressure” campaign to enforce US sanctions.
+While the maritime sector has always been a focal point of trade sanctions, since 2018, the Trump Administration has increasingly focussed on the maritime sector in policing its “maximum pressure” campaign to enforce US sanctions.
 US “secondary” or “extraterritorial” sanctions largely prohibit non-US parties from dealing with North Korea, Iran and other sanctioned parties.
 These sanctions often target the maritime sectors of the relevant countries, as well as shipments of oil, natural gas and various commodities.

 In order for these sanctions to be effective in putting pressure on the target countries, the US government needs the global maritime community to police itself, and for players to ensure that both they and their counterparts are in compliance.
 In a sense, this is similar to the push in the early years of the last decade to force international financial institutions to implement US sanctions worldwide.
 However, unlike banks, which are heavily regulated and have substantial compliance obligations outside of sanctions, many players in the maritime sector are small and do not have a sophisticated compliance infrastructure, which may make it more difficult to comply.

 The following are some of the more salient points in the Advisory:

 Ships use Automatic Identification System (AIS) transponders to transmit their location.
 In most cases, they remain active at all times, so the ship’s progress can be tracked.
 However, transponders may fail due to weather conditions or other technical problems, and may be turned off for legitimate reasons (e.g., in a location where piracy is a concern).
 OFAC is concerned that ships may turn off or disguise their transponders in order to engage in surreptitious trade in violation of sanctions.
 This follows news reports and allegations that various ships turned off their transponders when secretly transporting Iranian crude oil to East Asia.